Yemen

 ANALYSIS:

 All parties to the conflict have perpetrated indiscriminate attacks and targeted civilian objects, amounting to war crimes and crimes against humanity.
 The protracted crisis in Yemen has been exacerbated by pervasive impunity that has fueled lawlessness and resulted in extensive civilian harm.
-There is currently no international independent body paving the way toward justice and accountability in Yemen.
+There is currently no international independent body paving the way toward justice and accountability.
 The dire humanitarian situation is a direct result of the armed conflict and likely atrocity crimes perpetrated by warring parties.

 RISK ASSESSMENT: